zabkwak/resting-squirrel-connector/README.md

 **dataKey** Key which contains data informations in the response.
 Default: 'data'.
 **errorKey** Key which contains error informations in the response.
 Default: 'error'.
 **meta** If true meta data are returned in the response.
 Default: true.
+**apiKey** The api key to validates calls on the API.
+Default: null.

 ## Methods
 The module is `Api` instance which has base http methods (`get`, `post`, `put`, `delete`) which call the http method on the RS API without a version of the endpoint.
 All methods are using same parameters.